KSimonnet/massiveOpenOnlineCoursesMOOC/OnlineMovieStore/README.md

   "
   Select `Login` and press "Enter"

-3. To the CLI prompts `Enter your username:` and `Enter your password:` try the two types of users: Admin and regular user by, entering both the credentials of the users you've created at step "Pre-requisites" ie. "Admin", "pwd" OR "user", "pwd"
+3. To the CLI prompts `Enter your username:` and `Enter your password:` try the two types of users: Admin and regular user by entering the credentials of each users you've created at step "Pre-requisites" ie. "Admin", "pwd" OR "user", "pwd"